maratbn/LoginRequirePress/loginrequirepress/readme.txt

   additional password.
 However, there is currently no built-in way to just deny access only to the unauthenticated users.

-  LoginRequirePress is a WordPress plugin that allows site administrators to specifically designate arbitrary posts with any public post type as viewable only after user login.
+  Login Require Press is a WordPress plugin that allows site administrators to specifically designate arbitrary posts with any public post type as viewable only after user login.